Complain to environmental health about private rented housing

 housing enforcement policy

-If you're not satisfied with the council's response to your complaint, you can complain to the Local Government & Social Care Ombudsman.
+You can complain to the Local Government & Social Care Ombudsman if:

-You cab also raise the issue with your local councillor or MP.
+You can also contact your local councillor or MP.